Carer Support Payment (Scotland) - Can I get Carer Support Payment?

 - The middle or highest rate of care component of Disability Living Allowance

-- Attendance Allowance for disabled people over 66
+- Attendance Allowance or Pension Age Disability Payment for people over 66 with care needs.

 - Armed Forces Independence Payment for people with disabilities as a result of their service in the armed forces